West Elm's Quality Issues Don't Stop At #PeggyGate

 West Elm’s Quality Issues Don’t Stop At #PeggyGate

-Customers “think it’s high quality because it’s so good looking,” said one former employee.
+Customers “think it’s high quality because it’s so good-looking,” said one former employee.
 “But let’s face the facts.
-It’s not a high end furniture brand.”
+It’s not a high-end furniture brand.”

 West Elm’s issues seem to go well beyond #PeggyGate, the recent guffaw in which the now infamous Peggy couch was pulled from sale after a viral essay lamented its poor quality.